GEERISHA98/ToDo-list-App/README.md

 # Wandb Report
 Access the wandb report on val accuracy, train accuracy, val loss, train loss and lr using this link: https://api.wandb.ai/links/geerishj/lw1ptmlw

+I have also attached the report in pdf format in the tar file.